abhik007/Python-flask-blog/README.md

 # Python-flask-blog
+#### personal minimalist blog website

+## Intro
-This is a blog that I have created using flask framework
+This is a blog that I have created using python flask framework.<br>
+This template can be used to setup personal blog.
+It is really easy to modify and maintain.

+## Technology used :
+* Flask

-dependecies :
+## dependecies :
+* pymysql
-pymysql, json
+* json